openedx/openedx-events/docs/how-tos/using-events.rst

         ),
     )

-You can do this both from the edx-platform code as well as from an openedx plugin.
+You can do this both from the Open edX platform code as well as from an openedx plugin.

 Testing events
 ^^^^^^^^^^^^^^

-Testing your code in CI, specially for plugins is now possible without having to import the complete edx-platform as a dependency.
+Testing your code in CI, specially for plugins is now possible without having to import the complete Open edX platform as a dependency.

 To test your functions you need to include the openedx-events library in your testing dependencies and make the signal connection in your test case.